soph1e-mart1n/startup/README.md

 - **Login** - When you press the login button it takes you to the customization page.
 - **Database** - Displayed the clothes the user has.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
-- **WebSocket** - I used random pictures in the gallety.
-This will be replaced with WebSocket images later.
+- **WebSocket** - I used random text.
+This will be replaced with WebSocket text later.
 - **Application logic** - The user can interact with difference parts of the website, including the memory game and the dress-up page.

 * ## Service deliverable